-The Financial Services Legislation Amendment Act aims to improve access to high-quality financial advice for all New Zealanders, and has just passed into law.
+The Financial Services Legislation Amendment Act 2019 (the Act), which recently became law, aims to improve access to quality financial advice for all New Zealanders.

-If you’re a business or individual offering financial advice or investment planning services, these changes will affect you.
-Please keep an eye on our news updates for more information in the coming weeks.
+If you’re a business or individual offering financial advice these changes will likely affect you.